PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-07 16:41:05
+Last updated: 2024-04-07 16:41:38
-Random Quote: You are slow to learn, Lord Eddard.
-Distrusting me was the wisest thing you've don since you climbed down off your horse.  -  Petyr Baelish
+Random Quote: You fight back with your spirit, little one.
+You stand up for yourself! - Devi Vishwakumar